Joint Pain Q&A

 The team at Denali Medical Center provides customized treatments that address not just your symptoms, but also the underlying condition causing your pain.
 They often prescribe RenuO2 oxygenated vitamin injections.
 RenuO2 is noninvasive and virtually risk-free.

 These injections stimulate your body’s natural healing ability.
-Your provider delivers an injection that’s been infused with oxygen and nutrients to flood your painful joint with everything it needs to generate new cells and heal the injury or condition causing your pain.
+Your provider delivers an injection that’s been infused with oxygen and nutrients.
+This floods your painful joint with everything needed to generate new cells and heal the injury or condition.

 RenuO2 is often an effective treatment for joints and other parts of the body that don’t benefit from an independent blood supply.
 The injection stimulates blood supply, boosting the delivery of oxygen and nutrients to your damaged tissues.

 If you’re living with joint pain, call Denali Medical Center or schedule an appointment online today for customized treatments to relieve your symptoms and heal your body.